 Here are some key competencies that you may be asked questions about in application forms or in interview:

 It is important to build good relationships with clients and colleagues.
 There are several communication skills that you can demonstrate, including Emotional Intelligence, Clarity, Friendliness, Confidence, Empathy, Respect, Listening, Open Mindedness and Tone of Voice.
+Person specifications often refer to “adapting communication to different audiences”.
 Example question: Describe a situation where you had to explain something complex to a colleague or a client.
 Which problems did you encounter and how did you deal with them?

 Problems can be solved by good decision making.
 Your answer to this type of question should include the stages of 1) Identifying the problem, 2) Developing solutions, 3) Evaluating benefits and disadvantages of each solution, 4) Selecting the most suitable solution, 5) Implementing the solution, 6) Reviewing the impact of the decision.
+It’s also important to describe your reflective and evaluative approach to making improvements.
 Example question: Describe a time when you had to make a difficult decision and why was it so difficult?

 Employers are looking for evidence that you can focus on the task, delegate where you can, bring people together, motivate people to get the job done and lead a successful team.
 Example question: Describe a situation where you needed to inspire a team.
 What challenges did you meet and how did you achieve your objectives?